spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 {% endinfo_block %}

-Check if the marketplace packages are located in the `node_modules/@spryker` folder — for example, utils.
+Check if the marketplace packages are located in the `node_modules/@spryker` folder—for example, utils.

 ### 5) Install Marketplace builder